Pre-Code Hollywood: Effects of the Code

 Some pre-Code movies suffered irreparable damage from censorship after 1934.
-When studios attempted to re-issue films from the 1920s and early 1930s, they were forced to make extensive cuts.
+When studios attempted to re-issue such films, they were forced to make extensive cuts.
 Films such as Mata Hari (1931), Arrowsmith (1931), Shopworn (1932), Love Me Tonight (1932), Dr. Monica (1934) and Horse Feathers (1932) exist only in their censored versions.
-Many other films survived intact because they were too controversial to be re-released, such as The Maltese Falcon (1931), which was remade a decade later with the same name, and thus never had their master negatives edited.
+Many other films survived intact because they were too controversial to be re-released, such as The Maltese Falcon (1931), and thus never had their master negatives edited.
 In the case of Convention City (1933), which Breen would not allow to be re-released in any form, the entire film remains missing.
-Although it has been rumored that all prints and negatives were ordered destroyed by Jack Warner in the late 1930s, further research shows the negative was in the vaults as late as 1948 when it was junked due to nitrate decomposition.

 After the Code

 The Production code continued to be enforced, but during the lead up to World War II, the Hollywood studios began to worry that adhering to the Code would reduce their overseas profits from Europe.
 At the same time, Hays warned about films being used for propaganda purposes.

 Hays stepped down in 1945, after 24 years as Hollywood's chief censor, but remained an advisor.
 His successor, Eric Johnston, rebranded the association as the Motion Picture Association of America (MPAA).
 In 1956, he oversaw the first major revision of the Production Code since it was created in 1930.
-This revision allowed the treatment of some subjects which had previously been forbidden, including abortion and the use of narcotics, so long as they were "within the limits of good taste".
+This revision allowed the treatment of some subjects that had previously been forbidden, including abortion and the use of narcotics, so long as they were "within the limits of good taste".
 At the same time, the revisions added a number of new restrictions to the code, including outlawing the depiction of blasphemy and mercy killings in films.

 Johnston died in 1963, and, after a three-year search, he was succeeded in 1966 by Jack Valenti, former aide to President Lyndon Johnson.
 In November 1968, Valenti replaced the Production Code with a system of voluntary film ratings, in order to limit censorship of Hollywood films and provide parents with information about the appropriateness of films for children.
 In addition to concerns about protecting children, Valenti stated in his autobiography that he sought to ensure that American filmmakers could produce the films they wanted, without the censorship that existed under the Production Code that had been in effect since 1934.
 The rating system went through some adjustments, but remains in effect.